Never Wake Up Groggy or Tired Again! Scientists Find This is the Best Time to Fall Asleep

 During the Ayurvedic lectures and consultations with Deepak Chopra in different cities, there was a patient who woke up every morning with a painful headache.
 He was given an herbal treatment and after three months he was no better.
 He was treated again and again but without success.

 These road consultations were created similar to the Ayurvedic consultation in India, a 10-15-minute quick reading followed by some suggestions.
-When it comes to this particular person, something was definitely missed.
+When it comes to this particular person, something was missed.
 So, everything was started from the beginning.
 He was first asked what time he goes to bed and what time he wakes up.
 He pointed out that he is in bed at 2 AM and wakes up at 11 AM.

 The problem was found.
 He is sleeping at the wrong time.
-He was told to take out some boring book at about 9 PM and as soon as he is tired, to go to sleep.
+He was told to take out some boring book at about 9 PM and as soon as he was tired, to go to sleep.
 In the morning, as soon as your eyes open you should get out of bed.
-Do not go back to sleep or roll over but just get up, even it is too early.
+Do not go back to sleep or roll over but just get up, even if it is too early.
 The patient was asked to return in a week and give a report.

 The Time When You Sleep Is What Matters the Most